Diabetes and Psychological/Behavioral Health Support

 stress.
 Therapy can help you understand the connection

-It can also provide you with strategies and support to
+control.
+It can also provide you with strategies and support

-with diabetes than within the general population.
-Insufficient
+people with diabetes than within the general population.

-daytime food cravings for sugars and carbohydrates.
-The
+and influence daytime food cravings for sugars and

 6) Other factors that may cause you to feel "off": High glucose

-day, high or low blood glucose levels can cause you to feel tired
+the day, high or low blood glucose levels can cause you to

-or anxious.
-Low blood glucose levels can also lead to hunger and
+feel tired or anxious.
+Low blood glucose levels can also lead

 Educational Resources and Inspiration to